-I am a senior research scientist at Autodesk AI Lab, where I work on code-generation for human-machine collaboration in CAD, and industry scale instruction-following dataset annotation.
-My academic collaborations focus on building (human) sample efficient instruction-following algorithms in program synthesis, embodied agents, and collaborative design.
-I collaborate broadly across Cogsci, NLP, PL, Graphics, and HCI.
+I started as an asst prof at NTU in June 2025.
+Previously, I was a principal research scientist at Autodesk AI Lab, where I work on code-generation for human-machine collaboration in CAD, and industry scale instruction-following dataset annotation.
+My domain expertise include code generation, embodied instruction following agents, and collaborative design.
+My target communities span broadly across Cogsci, NLP, PL, Graphics, and HCI.
 I received my PhD under Armando Solar-Lezama and Leslie Kaelbling at MIT.

 Representative Works